Waheed Yar Khan

-Waheed Yar Khan (born 9 November 1942, Hyderabad, Andhra Pradesh, India) is a former cricketer who played first-class cricket in India from 1960 to 1968, and in Pakistan from 1969 to 1975.
+Waheed Yar Khan (born 9 November 1942) is a former Pakistani cricketer who played first-class cricket in India from 1960 to 1968, and in Pakistan from 1969 to 1975.

 Career in India

-A batsman, Waheed Yar Khan represented South Zone Schools in the Cooch Behar Trophy from 1957-58 to 1959-60, captaining the team to victory in 1959-60.
+Khan was born in Hyderabad when it was part of Hyderabad State in British India.
+A batsman, he represented South Zone Schools in the Cooch Behar Trophy from 1957-58 to 1959-60, captaining the team to victory in 1959-60.
 He then represented Osmania University in the Rohinton Baria Trophy from 1960-61 to 1964-65.

 He made his first-class debut for Hyderabad in the Ranji Trophy in 1960-61, and played occasionally over the next three seasons.
 When Hyderabad reached the finals in 1964-65 he made 67 not out in the quarter-final, 109 (his first century) in the semi-final, and was Hyderabad's top-scorer in the final with 78 and 23 when they lost to Bombay.
 He played one match for South Zone, when they were skittled for 62 by a West Indian attack led by Charlie Griffith in 1966-67.
 He did not score another century until he made 174 not out for Hyderabad against Andhra in 1968-69, when he added 258 for the fourth wicket with Kenia Jayantilal.

 Career in Pakistan

-In 1969 he followed his parents, who had moved to Pakistan.
+In 1969, Khan followed his parents, who had moved to Pakistan.
 He was immediately selected to play for Karachi Whites and Pakistan International Airlines.

-He had his best season in Pakistan in 1970-71 when he scored 342 runs in five matches at an average of 68.40, including 116 not out for Pakistan International Airlines B against National Bank.
+He had his best season in Pakistan in 1970-71 when he scored 342 runs in five matches at an average of 68.40, including 116 not out for Pakistan International Airlines B against National Bank in the BCCP Trophy.
 His last century came in 1972-73 when he made 119 for PIA against Lahore B.

-He lives in retirement in Margate, Florida, with his wife, Rehana.
+Khan lives in retirement in Margate, Florida, with his wife, Rehana.